Betty Nguyen

-Betty Nguyen (born September 1, 1974) is an American news anchor.
-Nguyen has previously worked for NBC News, MSNBC, CBS News, CNN and WPIX.
+Betty Nguyen (born September 1, 1974) is an American news anchor, currently CBS Miami morning news co-anchor.
+Nguyen has previously worked for NBC News, MSNBC, CBS News, CNN, and WPIX.

 Career

 Nguyen began her career as a morning anchor and reporter at KWTX-TV, the CBS affiliate in Waco, Texas.
-Then, she was an anchor at KTVT-TV, the CBS affiliate in Dallas, where she covered numerous breaking news events, including the Columbia disaster.
+Then, she was an anchor at KTVT-TV, the CBS affiliate in Fort Worth, where she covered numerous breaking news events, including the Columbia disaster.

 Nguyen then joined CNN, where she anchored the weekend morning edition of CNN Newsroom.
 She spent six years at CNN covering major news events including the 2010 Haiti earthquake, presidential elections in Africa, Hurricane Katrina, and the death of Pope John Paul II.
 She also went on an undercover assignment in Myanmar.

 Nguyen became a network anchor and correspondent for CBS News in 2010.
 She was news anchor for CBS This Morning Saturday, correspondent for The Early Show, and anchored the CBS Morning News.
 During her tenure, she was also a substitute anchor on the weekend edition of the CBS Evening News and a Special Correspondent for Entertainment Tonight.

 Nguyen joined NBC in 2013.
 She anchored Early Today on NBC and later, Morning Joe First Look on MSNBC.
 She was also a correspondent for the Today Show.

 Nguyen was recognized by the Smithsonian Institution in 2007 as the first Vietnamese-American to anchor a national television news broadcast in the United States.
 According to Maxim, she was named one of "TV´s 10 Hottest News Anchors" in 2008.
 In 2011, she was listed as one of "The 10 Most Stylish Anchors & Reporters" by The Huffington Post.
 Nguyen spent a short time as a freelance correspondent for E!
 Entertainment Network.
 She has hosted several specials and was featured as a reporter on episodes of Walker, Texas Ranger.
 She can also be seen in Spike Lee's When the Levees Broke: A Requiem in Four Acts.

 Nguyen became the new co-anchor of the PIX11 Morning News at WPIX-TV on June 19, 2017, succeeding Sukanya Krishnan, who left the station after 17 years.

 On February 17, 2023, Nguyen was named morning news co-anchor at WFOR-TV in Miami.
 Nguyen will join co-anchor Keith Jones, meteorologist Lissette Gonzalez and breaking news and traffic anchor Austin Carter from 4:30 a.m. to 7 a.m. starting March 13.